 We also help people find programs and services they need, such as day and respite programs, home support and help with the difficult transition to long-term care.

-Dementia Education in Huron County
+Dementia Education in Huron and Perth

 Education is an important part of understanding and learning to live well with dementia.
 We provide education for many people whose personal or professional lives are impacted by dementia.